 I am an Ayurveda Practitioner, Integrative Nutritionist, Doula, and Yoga teacher.
 I hold a Bachelor's Degree in Psychology and Special Education and certifications for Ayurveda, Nutrition, Birth Work, E-RYT 500 hr, and YACEP.
 Through experience and studies, I have become an expert in women's health.
 Let me be your guide on your health journey.

 Family is everything to me.
 That’s how I was brought up.
 Both my parents were and still are hardworking people.
 Though, we were lower-middle class, my father, the breadwinner, always ensured a roof over our head, presents around the holidays, and a table full of food for every meal.
-My mother, the caregiver, always ensured that the table full of food was homemade saturated with nutrients and love.
+My mother, the caregiver, always ensured that the table full of food was homemade, saturated with nutrients and love.
 My sister and I weren’t allowed to have Fruit Loops for breakfast or microwavable mac and cheese for lunch.
 My mom didn’t let us eat anything with artificial coloring or flavoring.
 I remember being jealous of my friends whose pantries were stocked to the top with Lucky Charms, Jolly Ranchers, Blowpops, cheese doodles, Fruit Roll Ups, and Hostess snacks.
 Now, as an adult, I’m grateful for her decision to keep our home free of junk.
-I truly believe my sister and I are so healthy because the foods we ate and avoided as young children thanks to my mom.
+I truly believe my sister and I are healthy because the foods we ate and avoided as young children thanks to my mom.

 My mom grew up in a holistic home.
 Her mother and father both dabbled in herbal remedies for healing.
 When her parents passed away, I found endless texts on herbs, holistic healing, natural remedies, and gardening.
 If our throat hurt, the answer was garlic.
 If our stomachs were upset, the answer was ginger.
 In my home, when my sister and I would run a fever, my mom would take us to our pediatrician who used a lot of homeopathic techniques.
 My mom never gave us Motrin, unless our fever broke 101.
 Our pediatrician advised my mother do this because a low fever is the body’s way of fighting infection.
 We would take the Motrin when our fever broke 101 to ensure it didn’t spike higher because too high of a fever can be detrimental.
 All of these techniques and remedies followed me and have yet to fail me which I pass along to my clients.

 Though, I do work with people of all genders, 80% of my clientele are women.
 From periods to fertility to menopause, I quickly became an expert in all areas of women’s health.
-Many of these clients were young women looking to prepare themselves for conception by seeking nutrition and health advice.
+Many of these clients are young women looking to prepare themselves for conception by seeking nutrition and health advice.
 Their biggest concern was the abundance of internet information at our fingertips.
 What’s right?
 What’s wrong?
 What’s best?

-Yoga, Ayurveda, nutrition, and skincare are the very components that make this life simpler and happier.
+Yoga, Ayurveda, nutrition, birth support, and skincare are the very components that make this life simpler and happier.
 Watching my clients achieve the results they once yearned for before working with me is one of the greatest joys of my life..
 Because I want you to reach your goals, too, schedule a discovery call with me today, free of charge.
 Let’s discover if this is right for you.